 The next test would be to see how I got on at restaurants.
 It has been 3 years since I was last in Tenerife and gluten free options were nowhere to be seen at that time.
 However, things have changed so much since then!
 Almost every restaurant we went to had their menu all marked up with the 14 allergens (some more comprehensively than others).

 We found that tapas restaurants were normally a good bet as there were always at least a few dishes I could chose from.
-In one place, I was even able to have the calamari!!!
+In Tapas Pata de Oro, I was even able to have the calamari!!!
 I never realised how much I enjoyed calamari until it was no longer an option.
-We even managed to find a fish and chip restaurant which offered gluten free batter and breadcrumbs on all of their gluten free products (I struggle to find this in Glasgow!!!), plus their curry sauce was amazing!
+We even managed to find a fish and chip restaurant (The Reef Fish & Chip Bar) which offered gluten free batter and breadcrumbs on all of their gluten free products (I struggle to find this in Glasgow!!!), plus their curry sauce was amazing!

 I’m almost ashamed to admit this but yes, we also went to McDonalds purely so I could try the gluten free Big Mac and I’m not going to lie, it was pretty good! 😊 So nice just having that option!

-The only place we had some issues was in a huge sushi and Asian restaurant.
+The only place we had some issues was in a huge sushi and Asian restaurant (Sushi King).
 They didn’t seem confident in providing gluten free meals but once I spoke to them, the chef made me my own beef and rice noodles dish with gluten free soy sauce and it was delicious!!

-This experience has definitely made me more confident in going on holiday and being able to eat without consequences, plus it gives me an excuse to eat as many Canarian potatoes and Padron peppers as I want! 😊
+This experience has definitely made me more confident in going on holiday, especially Tenerife, and being able to eat without consequences, plus it gives me an excuse to eat as many Canarian potatoes and Padron peppers as I want! 😊

 A small list of restaurants you must try if visiting Golf Del Sur!